 Italy is struggling to rein in spending to meet its short-term fiscal targets amid slow or even negative growth.

-The Italian government had to slash its growth forecasts last month.
-It was previously predicting a .4 percent contraction in the economy but now expects to see negative growth of 1.2 percent.
+The Italian government has had to slash its growth forecasts.
+It was previously predicting a .4 percent contraction, but now expects to see negative growth of 1.2 percent.

-The Democratic Party has otherwise supported Monti’s reform agenda, including a raise in the retirement age, and slipped just mildly in the polls on Monday.
+The Democratic Party has otherwise supported Monti’s reform agenda, including a raise in the retirement age, and slipped only mildly in the polls on Monday.

 In none of the major cities where there were elections, including Genoa, Palermo and Parma, did right-wing candidates make it into the second voting round.

-“We didn’t decide on the basis of this result to pull our support because we are a responsible party,” he told journalists in Rome.
+“We didn’t decide on the basis of this result to pull our support, because we are a responsible party,” he told journalists in Rome.

-With a €1.9 trillion debt, the equivalent of 120 percent of gross domestic product, Italy’s main challenge is not to adhere to a deficit cap next year but to reduce spending in the long term.
+With a €1.9-trillion debt, the equivalent of 120 percent of gross domestic product, Italy’s challenge is not to meet the EU’s deficit cap next year but rather to reduce spending in the long term.
 Its economy is too big to bail out.
-If Italy falls, the survival of the single currency union could be at risk.
+If Italy falls, the survival of the single-currency union would be at risk.